machado-rev/hweb3/README.md

 const contract = hweb3.Contract(contractAddress, contractAbi);
 ```

-### 3. Get Logged In Qrypto Account
+### 3. Get Logged In Altmask Account
-To get the current logged in account in Qrypto, you will have to add an [Event Listener](https://www.w3schools.com/jsref/met_element_addeventlistener.asp) to listen to messages sent from Qrypto.
+To get the current logged in account in Altmask, you will have to add an [Event Listener](https://www.w3schools.com/jsref/met_element_addeventlistener.asp) to listen to messages sent from Altmask.
 ```
 let account;

-function onQryptoAcctChange(event) {
+function onAltmaskAcctChange(event) {
   if (event.data.message && event.data.message.type == "ACCOUNT_CHANGED") {
     account = event.data.message.payload;